-It is our contention that over many thousands of years of trial-and-error and empirical scientific observations, the Noongar developed their own unique and sustainable food processing techniques, in particular the controlled anaerobic fermentation of the fruit (seed covering, outer rind) of Macrozamia to enhance its taste and nutritive value and to make it easier to remove from the seed which was not eaten.
+It is our view that over many thousands of years of trial-and-error and empirical scientific observations that Noongar people developed their own unique and sustainable food processing techniques, in particular the controlled anaerobic fermentation of the fruit (seed covering, outer rind) of Macrozamia to enhance its taste and nutritive value and to make it easier to remove from the seed which was not eaten.
 We could find no evidence in the archaeological or ethnohistorical literature, other than the untested assumption of Grey (1840, 1841) and Moore (1842) that the Macrozamia sarcotesta was processed for the purpose of detoxification before consumption.
 We question this assumption that has been perpetuated in the literature even to this day.1

 Traditionally bayoo was processed prior to consumption

-Were the indigenous informants possibly using a descriptor name to refer to the ovoid shaped egg-like fruit (pooyiore, bwye “egg”) or seed?
+Were the indigenous informants possibly using a descriptor name by-yu to refer to the fat-rich ovoid egg-like fruit (pooyiore, bwye “egg”) or seed?

-Bussell (n.d.) records the Noongar name for the ‘native palm’ (Macrozamia reidlii) as “biana.”
-This may be a descriptor explaining how the fruit was buried.
-Moore (1842:10) translates bian as meaning ‘to dig’ or ‘to bury’ (past tense, biana).
+Bussell (n.d.) records the Noongar name for the ‘native palm’ (“zamia”) as “biana.”
+This may be a descriptor explaining how the fruit was buried for Moore (1842:10) translates bian as ‘to dig’ or ‘to bury’ or past tense biana.
 We think Bussell’s informant was probably explaining how the food was prepared.
-“Descriptors” were commonly used to describe how plants were identified, prepared, consumed or otherwise used.
+Descriptors were commonly used to describe how plants were identified, prepared, consumed or otherwise used.

-Djirij – a totemic name for the Macrozamia?
+Djiriji – a totemic name for the Macrozamia palm?

 Macrozamia fruit are known as quinine or quenine in the southern region

-Barker, who was recording aspects of Aboriginal culture in the vicinity of King George Sound in 1830, was possibly the first European to record the fruit of the Zamia.
+Barker, who was recording aspects of Aboriginal culture in the vicinity of King George Sound in 1830, was the first European to record the indigenous name for the fruit of the Zamia.
 He notes in his diary on January 9th 1830: